CGATOxford/dashboard/README.md

 * `PROJECT_IFS_STATS_GLOB`, glob expression for Isilon summary files.
 The most recent report is used.

-### Project communication

-The dashboard goes through and email archive to find out when the last communication in a project took place.

-* `PROJECT_EMAIL_SCRIPT`, location of the script to scan emails (cgat_scan_email.py)
-* `PROJECT_EMAIL_MAX_DAYS`, number of days after which a project is flagged
-* `PROJECT_EMAIL_OPTIONS`, command line options to the script
-* `PROJECT_EMAIL_GLOB`, glob expression for the email folders to analyze
-* `PROJECT_EMAIL_CLOSED`, list of projects to exclude from display as they have been closen.

 ### Jenkins pipeline regression tests

 The dashboard looks up the status of the regression tests on jenkins.

 * `JENKINS_HOST`, IP address of jenkins host.

-### Pypi downloads

-The dashboard reports the downloads of a list of projects hosted on pypi:

-* `PYPI_PROJECTS`, comma-separated list of pypi projects to monitor

 ### Literature citation